 Ovsdb-server.

 This is a configuration database that controls and stores the switch-level configuration.
-It contains information on creating bridges, attaching interfaces, attaching tunnels, and so on. these objects are organized in the form of a set of different tables that points to each other in a certain sequence:
+It contains information on creating bridges, attaching interfaces, attaching tunnels, and so on.
+These objects are organized in the form of a set of different tables that points to each other in a certain sequence:

 OVS table

-bridge table
+Bridge table

-port table
+Port table

-interface table
+Interface table

 For example, an entry in the top level OVS table points to a brige table, which has items pointing to a port table, which in turn, points to a interface table.
-The stateful database make sure the system can recover back to the exact status it was in case it rebooted.
+A stateful database makes sure the system can recover back to the exact status it was in case it rebooted.
 The ovsdb-server database talks to the outside controller via the OVSDB protocol.

 Ovsdb-vswitchd.